Giovanni Gussone

-Giovanni Gussone (8 February 1787, Villamaina – 14 January 1866, Naples) was an Italian academic and botanist, remembered for his work in plant taxonomy and in particular his research in Sicilian flora.
+Giovanni Gussone (8 February 1787, in Villamaina – 14 January 1866, in Naples) was an Italian academic and botanist, remembered for his work in plant taxonomy and in particular his research in Sicilian flora.

 He studied medicine in Naples, where he came under the influence of botanist Michele Tenore.
 Following graduation in 1811, he worked under Tenore as a manager of the Orto Botanico di Napoli (botanical garden in Naples).
 In 1817 he moved to Sicily, where he was appointed director of the botanical garden at Boccadifalco, outside of Palermo.
 In Sicily, he conducted extensive investigations of the island's flora, publishing two major works as a result, "Florae Siculae Prodromus" and "Florae Siculae Synopsis".
 In 1827 he returned to Naples as superintendent of the botanical gardens.
 In 1861 he was named by Victor Emmanuel as professor emeritus of the University of Naples.

 Plants with the specific epithet of gussonei are named in his honor, an example being Petagnaea gussonei.

+Biography

+He was born in Villamaina (AV) on February 8, 1787, to Gaetano and Celestina De Martino.
+He graduated in medicine in Naples in 1810 and decided not to practice medicine as he was attracted to the plant world.
+He became a student of Michele Tenore, professor of botany and director of the Botanical Garden of the University of Naples Federico II, with whom he began a deep and fruitful scientific collaboration.
+Collaboration that was immediately made explicit with his participation in the drafting of the monumental Flora Napolitana and his appointment as assistant in the direction of the Botanical Garden.
+In 1812 he began a series of studies on the flora of the Neapolitan area,Samnium and Molise, also establishing a herbarium to the enrichment of which he devoted his whole life.